postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Metrics.md

 This namespace allows you to consume and implement metrics.

-To consume a metric, start from a declaration, call the extension method <xref:Metalama.Framework.Metrics.MetricsExtensions.Metrics%2A?text=MetricsExtensions.Metric>, then call <xref:Metalama.Framework.Metrics.Metrics%601.Get%2A>.
+To consume a metric, start from a declaration, call the extension method <xref:Metalama.Framework.Metrics.MetricsExtensions.Metrics*?text=MetricsExtensions.Metric>, then call <xref:Metalama.Framework.Metrics.Metrics`1.Get*>.

 ## Class Diagram